Doing business with the United States of America

 Put agreements in writing

 Put all agreements in writing.
 In the US, there is less mandatory law than in the Netherlands.
 This means there are fewer standard rules to follow.
 A judge in the US mainly looks at what you have agreed to in a contract.
-You can find standard contracts at the International Chamber of Commerce (ICC, in Dutch).
+You can find standard contracts at the International Chamber of Commerce (ICC).
 Have a lawyer with knowledge of US law review the contract for you before you sign.

 Quotations